 In order to position us to take advantage of market opportunities in a then-deteriorating market, our board of directors, beginning with the fourth quarter of 2008, suspended our common stock dividend.
-As a result of improving market conditions in 2021, our board of directors elected to declare dividends with respect to the third and fourth quarters of 2021, however we cannot assure you that our board of directors will continue to declare and pay dividends going forward.
-Our dividend policy going forward will be assessed by our board of directors from time to time, based on prevailing market conditions, available cash, uses of capital, contingent liabilities, the terms of our loan facilities, our growth strategy and other cash needs, the requirements of Marshall Islands law and other factors deemed relevant to our board of directors.
+As a result of improving market conditions in 2022, our board of directors elected to declare quarterly dividends and a special non-cash dividend.
+Our board of directors have also declared a cash dividend paid on March 20, 2023 and a noncash dividend payable on May 16, 2023 and we intend to declare and pay quarterly cash dividends with respect to the next three quarters of 2023 in an amount of not less than \$0.15 per share.
+The actual declaration of future cash dividends, and the establishment of record and payment dates, is subject to final determination by our board of directors each quarter after its review of the company's financial performance.
+We cannot assure you that our board of directors will declare and pay dividends going forward.
+Our dividend policy is assessed by our board of directors from time to time, based on prevailing market conditions, available cash, uses of capital, contingent liabilities, the terms of our loan facilities, our growth strategy and other cash needs, the requirements of Marshall Islands law and other factors deemed relevant to our board of directors.

-The declaration and payment of dividends, if any, will always be subject to the discretion of our board of directors.
-The timing and amount of any dividends declared will depend on, among other things, our earnings, financial condition and cash requirements and availability, our ability to obtain debt and equity financing on acceptable terms as contemplated by our growth strategy and provisions of Marshall Islands law affecting the payment of dividends.
 In addition, other external factors, such as our lenders imposing restrictions on our ability to pay dividends under the terms of our loan facilities, may limit our ability to pay dividends.
 Further, under the terms of our loan agreements, we may not be permitted to pay dividends that would result in an event of default or if an event of default has occurred and is continuing.